Step 1: Wood Deck Overview

 The deck before it was remodeled

-The existing decking and railing was in bad condition, but the pressure-treated structure was still sound.
+The existing decking and wood deck railing was in bad condition, but the pressure-treated structure was still sound.

 If your existing deck is old, shabby and a maintenance nightmare, you don’t have to tear it all down and start over.
 Chances are that the structural parts are still in good shape.
 If so, you can simply remodel it with new decking, rails and stairs, and save tons of money over the cost of a complete rebuild.

-In this story, we’ll show you how to replace worn decking, railings, stairs and several other features.
+In this wood deck repair story, we’ll show you how to replace worn decking, railings, stairs and several other features.
 We won’t tear out the basic deck framing—instead we’ll describe how to tell if your deck is in good structural shape.
-We’ll show you how to replace old decking with low-maintenance composite materials and build a new “floating” landing at yard level that expands the deck in an attractive, practical way.
+We’ll show you how to build a deck railing, replace old decking with low-maintenance composite materials and build a new “floating” landing at yard level that expands the deck in an attractive, practical way.

 If you’ve built a deck before, you know that even without the structural work, it’s still a big project that can take several weekends to accomplish.
 The nice thing about deck work is that you can pick away at it over time without disrupting the house.
 Just make sure you keep the door that opens onto the deck locked or barred until you’re finished!
 You’ll need all of the standard carpentry tools, including a 4-ft. level, circular saw, screw gun and carpenter’s square, and tools for the demo work, including a sledgehammer and pry bars.
 And a power miter saw is almost mandatory for clean, accurate cuts on railing parts.